kawaxi/Kali-Config/README.md

 * Fix IRC Bouncer Configuration ( it fails to replace one line)
 * Need to Include personalized exploits to exploit DB.
 * Need to fix time no longer syncing  after resuming VM, you need to do it manually.
+* Add Off the record messaging plug in -otr
+* Set key macros for programming.
+* Make script to trap TERM signal.